 Introduction to Programming with C# - 10266 Course Outline

 This is a general introduction to programming class that is a great foundation for additional programming education across other languages and platforms.
 The course focuses on C# program structure, language syntax, and implementation details with .NET Framework 4.0.
 This course describes the new enhancements in the C# 4.0 language by using Visual Studio.
 While this course will use Visual Studio 2010, all of the basic programming concepts and syntax will be applicable to later versions.
-We found the to be the best introduction to programming courses from Microsoft!
+We found this to be the best introduction to programming course from Microsoft!

 In this course, entry-level programmers gain the knowledge and skills they need to develop C# applications for the Microsoft .NET Framework 4.0.
 The course highlights the structure of C# 4.0 programs, language syntax, and implementation details.
 This course is not mapped to any exam.

 We have customized this class to make it for entry-level programmers.
 It is now designed for individuals new to programming with no prior programming experience.

 After completing this course, students will be able to:

 • Explain the purpose of the .NET Framework, and understand how to use C# and Visual Studio 2010 to build .NET Framework applications.

 • Understand the syntax of basic C# programming constructs.

 • Create and call methods in a C# application.

 • Catch, handle and throw exceptions.